taylorthurlow/interaktor/README.md

 [![Gem Version](https://img.shields.io/gem/v/interaktor.svg)](http://rubygems.org/gems/interaktor)
 [![Build Status](https://img.shields.io/travis/collectiveidea/interaktor/master.svg)](https://travis-ci.org/taylorthurlow/interaktor)

-**DISCLAIMER: Interaktor is under active development.
-Feel free to use it, but until 1.0 is released, any update could break compatibility with an older version.**
+**DISCLAIMER: Interaktor is considered to be stable, but has not yet reached version 1.0.
+Following semantic versioning, minor version updates can introduce breaking changes.
+Please review the changelog when updating.**

 **Interaktor** is a fork of [Interactor by collectiveidea](https://github.com/collectiveidea/interactor).
 While Interactor is still used by collectiveidea internally, communication and progress has been slow in adapting to pull requests and issues.
 This inactivity combined with my desire to dial back on the Interactor's inherent permissivity led me to fork it and create Interaktor.